Query-focused Sentence Compression in Linear Time: Evaluation

 We measure the token-level F1 score of each compression method against gold compressions in the test set.
 F1 is the standard automatic evaluation metric for extractive compression \cite{filippova2015sentence,Klerke2016ImprovingSC,Wang2017CanSH}.

 In addition to measuring F1, researchers often evaluate compression systems with human \textit{importance} and \textit{readability} judgements \cite{Knight2000StatisticsBasedS,filippova2015sentence}.
 In our setting $Q$ determines the ``important'' information from $S$, so importance evaluations are inappropriate.
-To check readability, we use the automated SLOR metric \cite{lau2015unsupervised}, which correlates with human readability judgements \cite{kannConl}.
+To check readability, we use the automated readability metric SLOR \cite{lau2015unsupervised}, which correlates with human judgements \cite{kannConl}.

-Finally, we measure the latency of each compression method, in milliseconds per sentence.
-We observe that theoretical gains from \textsc{vertex addition} (Table \ref{t:algos}) translate to real speedups: \textsc{vertex addition}$_{LR}$ is on average \speedup faster than the \textsc{ilp} (Table \ref{t:results}).
-(Edge feature extraction code is shared across both methods.)
-We measure latency of \textsc{vertex addition}$_{NN}$ using a CPU, to test if the method is practical in settings without GPUs.
-The appendix describes additional details related to our measurement of latency and SLOR.
+We evaluate theoretical gains from \textsc{vertex addition} (Table \ref{t:algos}) by measuring empirical latency.
+For each compression method, we sample and compress $N=300,000$ sentences, and record the runtime (in milliseconds per sentence).
+We observe that runtimes are distributed log-normally (Figure \ref{t:times}), and we thus summarize each sample using the geometric mean. \textsc{ilp} and \textsc{vertex addition}$_{LR}$ share edge feature extraction code to support to fair comparison.
+We test \textsc{vertex addition}$_{NN}$ using a CPU: the method is too slow for use in search applications in areas without access to specialized hardware (Table \ref{t:results}).
+The appendix further details latency and SLOR experiments.